-I sit in my kids’ rooms with them once a quarter while they clear through their stuff.
+I sit in my kids’ rooms with them a couple of times a year while they clear through their stuff.

 The last time I did this with my daughter she filled a black bin bag and it was so heavy we could hardly lift it.
-She said she had no idea what was inside, and we both felt so much better afterwards.
+She said she had no idea what was inside, and we both felt so much better afterwards!

 My son is great at deciding what stays and what goes, and I never argue.
 If he doesn’t want it – even if I like it, or it was a gift – we donate it or maybe even put it for sale on eBay.

 2. Buy fewer things

 Shopping used to be a hobby for me, but not any more.

 Our home is quite compact, and we don’t have much space for storage so I try to only buy things we really need or are definitely going to use.

 ‘Have nothing in your house that you do not know to be useful or believe to be beautiful.’